-If you launch the camera app (or a third-party camera), and see a black screen that doesn’t change, try the following:
+If you launch the Camera app and see a black screen, try the following steps to fix it:

-- First, make sure that nothing is actually blocking the camera lens.
-You may have put a case on incorrectly, or there may be something stuck to the camera hole.
+- Make sure nothing is blocking the camera lens.
+You may have put the case on incorrectly or there may be something stuck to the back of your iPhone.

-2. iPhone Camera Is Blurry or Won’t Focus
+2. iPhone Photos Are Blurry or Out of Focus

-- Make sure the camera lenses are clean.
-If there’s a smudge, wipe it with a microfiber cloth.
-Should you find dirt or debris inside the glass, then you’ll need to take it to an Apple Store or Authorized Service Provider for help.
+- Make sure both the front and back camera lenses are clean.
+Wipe away smudges or fingerprints using a dry microfiber cloth.
+If you see dirt or debris behind the glass, take your iPhone to an Apple Store or Authorized Service Provider for a repair.

 3. iPhone Camera Flash Isn’t Working

-Even though photos tend to look better without flash, sometimes you may need that additional light from your device.
-When flash isn’t working, try this:
+Although most photos look better without a flash, sometimes you need that extra light for dark environments.
+When your iPhone flash isn’t working, try these tips:

-If you’re having issues finding the Camera app on your Home screen, or experiencing freezing when trying to switch between cameras, it may be due to your iPhone restrictions.
+If you can’t find the Camera app on your Home screen, or if the app freezes when you switch between cameras, it may be due to your iPhone restrictions.
 You can check this out from the Screen Time settings:

-- Go to Settings > General > Restrictions.
+- Go to Settings > Screen Time > Content & Privacy Restrictions.

 6. General iPhone Camera Software Fixes

-- When all else fails, try restoring your device or set it up as a new device.
-This is a last resort, but should get rid of any software issues causing issues with your camera.
+- Finally, factory reset your iPhone and set it up as a new device.
+This erases everything and is the last resort, but should resolve any software issues that stop your iPhone camera from working.

 7. General iPhone Camera Hardware Fixes

-- Double-check that the camera lens is not obstructed by a case, sticker, or similar objects.
+- Double-check that the camera is not obstructed by a case or sticker.

 Get Back to Taking Great Photos With Your iPhone